ppr-game/PPR/README.md

 Now you can begin creating your level

 *You can publish your level in my Discord server I linked above*

 ### Editor controls
 - `Mouse Wheel Scroll` - scroll the time

 - `Any English letter`, `any number` or `-`, `=`, `[`, `]`, `;`, `'`, `,`, `.`, `/` - place a corresponding note at the current time (on the line)

 - `Backspace` - remove all the notes at the current time (on the line)

 - `Up/down arrows` - increase/decrease the speed by 10 BPM (`+ Shift` - 1 BPM) (`+ Alt` - increase/decrease the guide lines spacing)

 - `Left/right arrows` - decrease/increase the health drain *(the value which will be substracted from the **health** on **misses**)* (`+ Shift` - restorage (the opposite of drain))

+## Custom fonts
+### How to install custom fonts
+Unpack the font folder in `game's folder/resources/fonts`

+Open the game and go to `Settings -> Graphics -> Font`, click the buttons on the right to choose the font (usually it's 1: Font name, 2: Font size, 3: Font scale)

+### How to create custom fonts
+Make an image of any size (1 image pixel = 1 screen pixel) with the characters you want to have in your font, save it as font.png, create mappings.txt and put the character size (`width,height`) on the first line and a list of the characters you have in your font in the direction of left to right and top to bottom on the second without separating them

+You can add multiple fonts in yuor font folder, to do that, create folders in your font folder and put fonts there

+**Higly recommended font folder hierarchy:** `[font name]/[font size (can be multiple)]/[font scale (usually x1 and x2 is enough, but you may want to add x3 and/or x4 if your font is too small or if you want to)]`

+*You can use the default included font as an example*